Mjz86/C_colon/mcc.md

 -operator ~throw(inout throw-value)context-type noexcept  noreturn(...):
-the last operation before the function finally returns the control flow to the caller catch path. this is a noexcept  operator if the function signature contains a noexcept, this  operator must  have noreturn  qualification. otherwise,  its optional. in a debugging environment,  this can have conditional trap instructions.
+the last operation before the function finally returns the control flow to the caller catch path. this is a noexcept  operator if the function signature contains a noexcept, this  operator must  have noreturn  qualification (do some things or  make a stack trace  then call terminate  because unwinding is not possible). otherwise,  its optional. in a debugging environment,  this can have conditional trap instructions.